 01 of 10

-Filled with green ingredients, the Sparkling Shamrock is one of the tastiest drinks you will find.
+Filled with green ingredients, the Sparkling Shamrock is one of the tastiest drinks you will find, though the final drink isn't actually green.
 It's also one that almost everyone will love.

 It all begins with pear vodka and elderflower liqueur.
 To that, cucumber, mint, lemonade, and soda are added.
 It's very easy and the result is a tall, refreshing drink that's a perfect way to kick off your St. Patrick's Day party.